Tautological module and intersection theory on Hilbert schemes of nodal curves

-\newsubsection{Double points} Let $X/B$ be an arbitrary nodal family and $f:X\to\mathbf P^n$ a morphism.
+\end{example} \newsubsection{Double points} Let $X/B$ be an arbitrary nodal family and $f:X\to\mathbf P^n$ a morphism.
 Consider the relative double points of $f$, i.e. double points on fibres.
-This locus is given on $X\sbr 2._B$ as the degeneracy locus of a bundle map
+This locus on $X\sbr 2._B$ is the degeneracy locus of a bundle map